pythoneer/XInputSimulator/README.md

 ####Status
-2013-07-14: only the Linux part with following functions
+2013-07-16: only the Linux and OSX part with following functions
 ```cpp
 mouseMoveTo
 mouseMoveRelative